 I’m sure all the grade school parents want to pat me on the head and tell me it’s going to be ok, but UGH!
 Tough stuff.

 You know I LOVE me some mini meatloaves.
 Past renditions include Mini BBQ Cheddar Meatloaves, Mini Muffuletta Meatloaves, Mini Philly Cheesesteak Meatloaves, Mini Mediterranean Turkey Meatloaves, and Mini Salsa Turkey Meatloaves.
 They’re easy to assemble, quick to bake, and perfectly portion controlled – and Italian Sausage and Pepper Ring Mini Meatloaves are no different.
-Plus they taste like slow cooked sausage and peppers, which is always a win at my house, but bake in just 30 minutes.
+Plus they taste like slow cooked sausage and peppers, but bake in just 30 minutes.
+Upgrade!

 Ground beef and Italian sausage are mixed with herbs and spices, garlic, and onions then pressed into hollowed out bell peppers that have been sliced into rings to create mini meatloaf shells (hence the name “pepper ring” mini meatloaves!) then baked under a blanket of cheese.
 These might be my favorite mini meatloaves to date – they are so good and fun!
 Plus you can assemble the dish up to a day ahead of time then transfer right from the fridge to a hot oven.